maro7tigre/PySignalDecipher/command_system/docs/core.md

 4. **Clean up properly**
    - Remove observers when they're no longer needed
-   - Unregister properties when they're no longer needed
+   - Unregister properties and observables when they're no longer needed

 5. **Use property commands for observable changes**
    - Always use PropertyCommand for changing observable properties
    - This ensures undo/redo works properly

-6. **Check ID validity**
+6. **Leverage the ID system**
-   - Always ensure IDs are valid before using them
+   - Use the ID system's relationship tracking capabilities
-   - Handle cases where IDs might have changed
+   - Let the ID system handle reference management

 7. **Handle serialization carefully**
-   - Be consistent in how you serialize and deserialize state
+   - Be consistent in serialization methods
-   - Test serialization with undo/redo thoroughly
+   - Always test serialization with undo/redo thoroughly